 What advancements have been made in sewing machine technology in recent years?

-Recent advancements in sewing machine technology include the development of computerized machines that can automatically adjust stitch length and tension, as well as the integration of touchscreens and Wi-Fi connectivity.
+Recent advancements in sewing machine technology include the development of computerized machines that can automatically adjust stitch length and tension and the integration of touchscreens and Wi-Fi connectivity.